+Conclusion

+The present study demonstrated that Melia azedarach exhibited the superior growth performance among the evaluated plant species, followed by Albizia lebbeck.
+The micro forest established with a 1 m × 1 m spacing significantly enhanced soil health and microclimate compared to the wider 1.5 m × 1.5 m spacing, and also resulted in greater biomass accumulation.
+Based on growth behaviour, it is recommended that vigorous species such as Melia azedarach, Albizia lebbeck, Dalbergia sissoo, and Vitex negundo are to be planted on the northern aspect of the site to minimize

 their shading impact on slower-growing species like Madhuca longifolia.
 The suitability of tree species for micro forest establishment was ranked as follows: Melia azedarach > Albizia lebbeck > Dalbergia sissoo > Vitex negundo > Cassia fistula > Morus alba > Azadirachta indica > Terminalia bellirica.
 Slow-growing species such as Madhuca longifolia and Aegle marmelos are not recommended due to their poor performance under dense planting conditions.
 Overall, the findings suggest that micro forests composed of fast-growing native species planted at closer spacing can substantially improve soil health, modify the microclimate, and enhance biomass accumulation.
 This approach holds significant potential for urban areas facing land scarcity, offering a viable strategy for rapid forest development and ecological restoration.

 References